mostofashakib/WikiScrape/README.md

 # WikiScrape

-This Scrapper goes to wikipedia which has a list of US cities by population from which the scrapper picks the top 10 cities by population and extracts data.
-After that the scrapper goes to their individual pages and collects a breakdown of data of different ethnic groups living in those cities.
-This csv file can be uploaded to a BigQuery Google Data Ananlytics tool to do Data Analysis on the top 10 cities in the US.
+This Scraper goes to Wikipedia which has a list of US cities by population from which the scrapper picks the top 10 cities by population and extracts data.
+After that, the scraper goes to their individual pages and collects a breakdown of data of different ethnic groups living in those cities.
+This CSV file can be uploaded to a BigQuery Google Data Analytics tool to do Data Analysis on the top 10 cities in the US.

 ## Getting Started